-To assure that expenditures are proper and in accordance with the terms and conditions of the federal award and approved project budgets, the annual and final fiscal reports or vouchers requesting payment under the agreements must include a certification, signed by an official who is authorized to legally bind the College, which reads as follows: "By signing this report, I certify to the best of my knowledge and belief that the report is true, complete, and accurate, and the expenditures, disbursements and cash receipts are for the purposes and objectives set forth in the terms and conditions of the federal award.
-I am aware that any false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims, or otherwise.
+To assure that expenditures are proper and in accordance with the terms and conditions of the federal award and approved project budgets, the annual and final fiscal reports or vouchers requesting payment under the agreements must include a certification, signed by an official who is authorized to legally bind the College, which reads as follows:

+"I certify to the best of my knowledge and belief that the information provided herein is true, complete, and accurate.
+I am aware that the provision of false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil, or administrative consequences including, but not limited to violations of U.S. Code Title 18, Sections 2, 1001, 1343 and Title 31, Sections 3729-3730 and

+3801-3812.", false statements, false claims, or otherwise.
 (U.S. Code Title 18, Section 1001 and Title 31, Sections 3729-3730 and 3801-3812)."

-When budget documents are submitted to www.ncperkins.org, the individual submitting the documentation will be required to acknowledge this statement.
+When budget documents are submitted to the 2025-2026 NCPerkins Moodle, the individual submitting the documentation will be required to acknowledge this statement.
 Ref: 2 CFR Part 200, §200.415.

+Mandatory Disclosures (200.113)

+Applicant, recipients, and subrecipients must promptly disclose whenever it has credible evidence of the commission a violation of federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations under Title 18 or Civil False Claims Act (31 U.S.C.
+3729-3733).
+The disclosure must be made in writing to the Federal agency, the agency's Office of Inspector General, and pass-through entity (if applicable).
+Recipients and subrecipients are also required to report matters related to recipient integrity and performance in accordance with Appendix XII of EDGAR.